timknapen/Raspberry/readme.md

 	libpng12.so -> /lib/arm-linux-gnueabihf/libpng12.so.0

+**Probably a better alternative for finding bad symlinks inside `/Volumes/xtools/arm-none-linux-gnueabi/usr/lib/arm-linux-gnueabihf` would be: (untested!)**

+	find . -maxdepth 1 -lname '/*' -ls

-Delete the bad ones an relink to a correct relative path like this (from inside `/Volumes/xtools/arm-none-linux-gnueabi/usr/lib/arm-linux-gnueabihf`)
+Delete the bad ones an relink to a correct relative path like this ( From inside `/Volumes/xtools/arm-none-linux-gnueabi/usr/lib/arm-linux-gnueabihf` !)

-	cd /Volumes/xtools/arm-none-linux-gnueabi/usr/lib/arm-linux-gnueabihf
 	ln -sf ../../../lib/arm-linux-gnueabihf/libpng12.so.0 ./libpng12.so